byu-cpe/Maeser/sphinx-docs/development-setup/graphs.md

     "lab":      f"{VEC_STORE_PATH}/lab_manuals",
     "lecture":  f"{VEC_STORE_PATH}/lectures"
 }
+# Note: the name you choose in place of "homework", "lab", etc must
+# be both one word, and all lower case or it will not work at run time.

 # Create a system prompt for your pipeline rag chatbot with appended context.
 Example prompt:
 multi_domain_prompt: str = """